South India - Temples & Textiles Tour

 B,L,D

-We are meeting a master Kalamkari Artist.
-He produces intricate paintings on cloth with natural dyes.
+We are meeting a master Kalamkari Artist today, he produces intricate paintings on cloth with natural dyes.

 B,L,D